Modular structure in labour networks reveals skill basins: Data and Methods

 \subsection{\it Community detection}

-We are interested in discovering groups of industries that exhibit high internal worker mobility in the form of network communities.
+Our aim is to detect groups of industries that exhibit high internal worker mobility in the form of network communities.
 There are a wide array of algorithms and techniques to perform this task as outlined above.
-Most community detection algorithms are composed of two components: an optimization criteria which we aim to minimize (or maximize), and a searching algorithm which looks for the best node partition to satisfy the optimization criteria.
+Most community detection algorithms are composed of two components: an optimization criteria which is minimized (or maximized) by a particular partition of the nodes, and a searching algorithm which looks for the best node partition to satisfy the optimization criteria.

 Here, we deploy an optimization criteria based on simple random walk model, which is called Stability (\citealp{delvenne2010stability, lambiotte2008dynamics, lambiotte2011flow}).
 The core idea is that if a random walker - who jumps from node to node with probability proportional to the edge weights - gets trapped in a region of the network (set of nodes) for a prolonged period of time this indicates a region of densely connected nodes which form a community.
-Hence, the Stability optimization criteria, elaborated on in Section 2 of the Appendix, seeks to maximize the probability of a node remaining within a community for a time period, denoted by resolution parameter $\tau$.
+The Stability optimization criteria, elaborated on in Section 2 of the Appendix, seeks to maximize the probability of a node remaining within a community for a time period, denoted by resolution parameter $\tau$.